Skip to content

 Key Takeaways

-• We reviewed 17 mobile security tools — 6 open-source (MobSF), 3 freemium (Ostorlab), and 8 commercial — covering static analysis, dynamic testing, and runtime protection for iOS and Android.
+• I reviewed 17 mobile security tools — 6 open-source (MobSF), 3 freemium (Ostorlab), and 8 commercial — covering static analysis, dynamic testing, and runtime protection for iOS and Android.

 • MobSF is the only free all-in-one mobile security framework, supporting both iOS and Android with static and dynamic analysis.
 Oversecured reports 99.8% detection with only 3% false positives (vendor-reported).

-• Verizon's 2024 DBIR documented a 180% increase in vulnerability exploitation as an initial access vector across all platforms (driven largely by MOVEit and similar zero-days).
-30% of breaches involved third parties, a risk that extends to mobile apps through third-party SDKs.
+• Verizon's 2024 DBIR documented a 180% increase in vulnerability exploitation as an initial access vector (driven largely by MOVEit and similar zero-days).
+The 2025 DBIR found third-party involvement in breaches doubled to 30% (up from 15%), a risk that extends to mobile apps through third-party SDKs.

 • The 2024 OWASP Mobile Top 10 added supply chain security as a new risk.
 Tools like Zimperium zScan and NowSecure now include third-party SDK analysis and SBOM generation.